tukaelu/zgsync/README.md

 :::
 ```

-- The conversion from HTML to Markdown uses [JohannesKaufmann/html-to-markdown](https://github.com/JohannesKaufmann/html-to-markdown), so full bidirectional conversion is not currently supported.
+- The conversion from HTML to Markdown uses [JohannesKaufmann/html-to-markdown](https://github.com/JohannesKaufmann/html-to-markdown), so fully consistent bidirectional conversion is not currently supported.

 ## Contributing